phil-harmoniq/netpkg-tool/README.md

 Using netpkg-tool will restore and compile your project based on settings in your `*.csproj` file.
 By default; netpkg-tool will use [Framework Dependent Deployment](https://docs.microsoft.com/en-us/dotnet/core/deploying/#framework-dependent-deployments-fdd) to compile your project and create a customized AppImage with the extension `*.npk`.
 To use [Self-Contained Deployment](https://docs.microsoft.com/en-us/dotnet/core/deploying/#self-contained-deployments-scd), use the `--scd` flag and designate your target Linux Distro; the resulting file will have an `*.AppImage` extension.
 The full process for netpkg-tool:

-1. Check for appimagetool (netpkg-tool can download if missing)
-2. Check for .NET Core SDK (netpkg-tool can download if missing)
+1. Check for .NET Core SDK (netpkg-tool can download if missing)
-3. Restore project dependencies
+2. Restore project dependencies
-4. Compile .NET Core app
+3. Compile .NET Core app
-5. Create AppDir and transfer files
+4. Create AppDir and transfer files
-6. Run appimagetool on created AppDir
+5. Run appimagetool on created AppDir
-7. Delete temporary files
+6. Delete temporary files

 ## .AppImage vs .npk